anelook/apache-kafka-clickhouse-demo/README.rst

     GROUP BY (timestamp, subject)
     ORDER BY timestamp ASC

-3. If you run a query
+3. If you run a query below, it will return 0 lines.

 .. code:: sql

     SELECT count(*) FROM default.student_presence

-it will return 0 lines.
-The reason is that by design materialised views will not pull existing data from the origin table.
-Only new data will be populated.
-For the sake of our demo you can either add more data into the Apahce Kafka topic `class-attendance` or you can copy old lines manually from `class_attendance` into `student_presence` by running
+ This is because by design materialised views will pull only new data from the source table.
+For the sake of our demo you can either add more data into the Apahce Kafka topic **class-attendance** or you can copy old lines manually from **class_attendance** into **student_presence** by running

 .. code:: sql